 Bananas are also enriched with potassium.
 Potassium is necessary for maintaining the proper functioning of the kidneys.
 One banana has about 320-400 mg of potassium which is about one-tenth of our daily requirement.

 The potassium content in your diet has a major role to play in the amount of calcium you excrete.
 If you excrete large amounts of calcium, excess oxalate is left in the body which puts you at risk of developing calcium oxalate kidney stones.
-Calcium oxalate stones are the most common type of kidney stones, found in 80 percent of the cases of kidney stones.
+Calcium oxalate stones are the most common types of kidney stones, found in 80 percent of the cases of kidney stones.

 Potassium present in bananas helps in balancing the calcium and oxalate content thereby reducing the chances of kidney stones.
 Potassium also helps in keeping the urine acidity in check.
 Thus, eating one banana every day can bring about a major relief in your condition of kidney stones.